fullsizeoutput_10f6.jpeg

 Why I Bead

-My name is Meg (she/her), and I am the artist behind the artistic brand Nelie G. Mae.
+My name is Meg, and I am the artist behind the artistic brand Nelie G. Mae.
 My connection with my maternal lineage is the heart of my beadwork, and I am a proud citizen of Red Lake Nation.
 I share my middle name (Elaine) with my mother and grandmother, and the name “Nelie G. Mae” is an anagram of my first and middle names.
 Working with needle and thread has been a powerful healing practice of cultural reclamation for me, and I am so deeply grateful to have the ability to bead.
+My grandma gave me my first pair of porcupine quill earrings and a matching necklace when I was little, and she was a professional seamstress.

-Being in Mni Sota Makoche has always been a reminder of my roots and family stories, and I have been back home since 2018.
-While I am primarily self taught in my techniques (with the help of YouTube aunties), my family members on both sides of my family have experience in needlepoint, sewing, crocheting, embroidery, quilting, and knitting, and I am always grateful for opportunities to bead in community!
+Being in Mni Sota Makoche is a place of home and family stories, and I have been back here since 2018.
+While I am primarily self taught in my techniques (with the help of YouTube aunties), my family members on both sides of my family have experience in needlepoint, sewing, crocheting, embroidery, quilting, and knitting, and I am always grateful for opportunities to bead/weave/etc in community!

 389A0723.jpg